Social media use in the Philippines: Social media as court evidence

+Furthermore, processing of personal information is allowed by the Data Privacy Act (RA No. 10173) provided that it will be used to determine a criminal liability; in that case, the court held that the restrictions under the law are not applicable to the accused.

+Issues

 Filipino-American Internet personality Christine Gambito, also known as HappySlip, criticized Friendster for displaying what she described as "inappropriate advertisements" that appear on her profile.
 She posted a message on the site's bulletin board addressing her fans that she contemplated deleting her account.
 Gambito had earlier deleted her MySpace account because she objected to the Google-powered online advertisements that she said "were in direct conflict with the HappySlip brand and especially misrepresentative of Filipino women."
 She particularly criticized the posting of advertisements of international dating websites that supposedly target Filipinas.

 Meanwhile, Philippine National Police Director General Avelino Razon ordered the Criminal Investigation and Detection Group to find out who created a fake account on Friendster using his identity.
 The profile was laden with false information about him, saying that he "wants to meet traitors, corrupts, criminals so he could crush them."

 As of December 2008, there have been cases of spam comments in Friendster profiles, most of which are in the form of a JPEG image masquerading as an embedded YouTube video, with a thumbnail of a sexually explicit video clip, such as a girl undressing herself or something similar.
 Clicking on the image usually results in a redirect to a dubious or disreputable website, or worse, a drive-by download of malware, such as the Koobface worm.
 Because some of the users, especially teenagers, who usually log on to the site in an Internet café, have only limited knowledge about malware and/or computers in general, such social engineering attacks can be a significant risk.
 The site had received considerable criticism due to this issue.

-New Campaign
+Cambridge Analytica data scandal

+In 2018, the Philippine government investigated a data breach by British firm Cambridge Analytica over which 87 million Facebook accounts' personal information were stolen.
+A letter was sent by the Philippines' National Privary Commission to Facebook CEO Mark Zuckerberg to provide documents in the scope and its impact on "Filipino data subjects."
+1.2 million of these Facebook accounts breached came from the Philippines.
+According to Cambridge Analytica whistleblower Christopher Wylie in an interview with Rappler, the Philippines was an easy target because of the lack of regulation, corrupt officials, and high usage of social media among Filipinos.